DukeStatSci/datafest/content/_index.md

 ## Past DataFests at Duke

-### DataFest 2019 - Canadian National Women's Rugby Team
+### DataFest 2019 - Data source: Canadian National Women's Rugby Team

 **Goal:** How do we quantify the role of fatigue and workload in a team’s performance in Rugby 7s?
 How reliable are the subjective wellness Fata?
 Should the quality of the opponent or the outcome of the game be considered when examining fatigue during a game?
 Can widely used measurements of training load and fatigue be improved?
 How reliable are GPS data in quantifying fatigue?